moia-oss/bastion-host-forward/README.md

 extension for the `BastionHostLinux`, which forwards traffic from a RDS Instance in the same VPC.
 This makes it possible to connect to an RDS inside a VPC from a developer machine outside of the VPC via the AWS Session Manager.
-The library allows to connect to a RDS via normal username and password, as well as IAM authenticated ones.
+The library allows connections to a basic-auth RDS via username and password, as well as IAM authenticated ones.

 # Setup